nuruai/ajira/README.md

-## Perplexity aliternative with all the best features you have dreamt of.
+## Perplexity alternative with all the best features you have dreamt of.